 Related: The Complete Guide To Glycolic Acid

-AHAs are great for treating sun damage but if you want to keep your pores clean, you need to add salicylic acid to the mix.
+AHAs are great for treating sun damage but if you want to keep your pores clean, you need to add BHA (salicylic scid) to the mix.

 Unlike AHAs, salicylic acid is oil-soluble.
 In plain English, it means it can penetrate inside the pores, removing all the crap (think excess oil and dead skin cells) that clog them up and give you pimples.
 While it’s at it, it exfoliates the surface of the skin, too.